QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: Introduction

 \section{Introduction}

-Demand for computing power has been skyrocketing to process exploding data from mobile devices and associated cloud services.
-Global ICT companies such as Amazon, Google, Facebook, have been aggressively building large-scale data centers to fulfill the demand while pursuing energy efficiency to provide carbon-free services.
-Now, the sustainability of the environment becomes one of the most critical issues for the survival of humanity, and they think that data centers should contribute to improving it.
-A recent report by Google \cite{Google2019} says that designing efficient data centers is one of its high priority contents.
-Data centers consumed approximately 200 TWh of electricity consumption in 2018, which is nearly 1\% of total electricity consumption worldwide a year \cite{Jones2018}.
-Cisco, a global ICT company, expects that network traffic and workloads in data centers will increase 80\% and 50\% respectively by 2021, which implies the rapid increase in energy consumption \cite{Cisco2018}.
-Current data center operations, however, are still inefficient, and average CPU utilization remains low at around 20\% \cite{Jiang2019, Cortez2017}.
-There is plenty of room for improving energy efficiency by striking energy-inefficient operations.
-Furthermore, the fact that 86\% of energy consumption in a data center comes from servers and cooling systems \cite{Pelley2009} motivates us to focus on server energy efficiency.
+The demand for computing power has been skyrocketing to process exploding data from mobile devices and associated cloud services.
+Global ICT companies such as Amazon, Google, and Facebook have been aggressively building large-scale data centers to fulfill the demand for computing power while pursuing energy efficiency for offering services with low carbon emissions.
+Currently, international ICT firms believe that data centers should contribute to improving environmental sustainability \citep{Holzle2020}, which is one of the most critical necessities for the survival of humanity.
+A recent report by Google \citep{Google2019} states that designing efficient data centers is one of its top priorities.
+Data centers consumed approximately 200 TWh of electricity in 2018, that is, approximately 1\% of the total electricity consumption worldwide in 2018 \citep{Jones2018}.
+Cisco, a global ICT company, expected that network traffic and workload in data centers will increase by 80\% and 50\%, respectively, by 2021; this implies a rapid increase in energy consumption \citep{Cisco2018}.
+However, current data center operations are inefficient, and average CPU utilization remains low at around 20\% \citep{Jiang2019, Cortez2017}.
+Energy efficiency can be significantly improved by reducing energy-inefficient operations.
+As servers and cooling systems account for more than 80\% of energy consumption in a data center \citep{Pelley2009, Rong2016}, we focus on server energy efficiency.